rohit0110/RogueLike/README.md

 -   **`Scenes/Player/`**: Contains the main player scene (`player_character.tscn`) and associated scripts.
 This scene will assemble the various body parts.
 -   **`Scenes/Enemy/`**: For all enemy scenes and their AI scripts.
--   **`Scenes/Body Part Scenes/`**: Contains individual scenes for each swappable body part (e.g., `default_arm.tscn`).
+-   **`Scenes/BodyPartScenes/`**: Contains individual scenes for each swappable body part (e.g., `default_arm.tscn`).
 These are the building blocks for the player and potentially other characters.
 -   **`Scenes/Levels/`**: For all game level scenes (e.g., `level_01.tscn`, `main.tscn`).
 -   **`Scenes/Menu/`**: For all UI-related scenes, such as the main menu, settings menu, and HUD.